ebursztein/sitefab/documentation/plugins.md

 # Writing a SiteFab plugin

-This document describe how to write a plugin for SiteFab
+This document describe how to write a plugin for SiteFab.
+A list of available plugins is available [here](/documentation/plugin_list.md)

 ## Workflow